x-atlas-consortia/ubkg-docs/docs/adding/index.md

 This guide is intended for users who are subject matter experts in what biomedical assertions they might want to represent (e.g., genes and their products), as an ontology, but not necessarily conversant with either ontological concepts or knowledge graphs.

 # Glossary
-A [glossary](/glossary) describes terms that this guide uses that are relevant to ontologies or knowledge graphs.
+The [glossary](/glossary) describes terms that this guide uses that are relevant to ontologies or knowledge graphs.

 # Guiding Principles for Integration
 An important goal of the UBKG is to establish connections between ontologies.
-For example,if information on the relationships between proteins and genes described in one ontology can be connected to information on the relationships between genes and diseases described in another ontology, it may be possible to identify previously unknown relationships between proteins and diseases.
+For example, if information on the relationships between proteins and genes described in one ontology can be connected to information on the relationships between genes and diseases described in another ontology, it may be possible to identify previously unknown relationships between proteins and diseases.

-If the UBKG is to connect ontologies, the ontologies should, as much as possible, represent their entities and relationships similarly. **_To the degree possible_**,
+If the UBKG is to connect ontologies, the ontologies should, as much as possible, represent their entities and relationships similarly.

+**_To the degree possible_**,
-1. Entities should be encoded with codes from published biomedical ontologies and vocabularies.
+1. Entities should be _encoded_ with codes from published biomedical ontologies and vocabularies.
 For example, genes should be encoded in a standard vocabulary such as HGNC.
-2. Relationships should be represented with properties from the Relationship Ontology.
+2. Relationships should be represented with properties from the [Relations Ontology](https://www.ebi.ac.uk/ols/ontologies/ro).
-3. Codes for entities should be cross-referenced to UMLS CUIs.
+3. Codes for entities should be _cross-referenced_ to UMLS CUIs (via the **node_dbxrefs** column, described below).

 # Integration Options
 A set of assertions can be integrated into the UBKG from sources that include: